The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Introduction

 This curvature tension is quantitatively significant; for instance, in Ref. \cite{val2}, a constraint on $\Omega_k$ that deviates from flatness by more than 3 standard deviations was reported.
 This preference for positive curvature is driven by an anomalous lensing amplitude in the CMB power spectra, which is more accurately described by a closed geometry than by a flat $\Lambda$CDM model.
 However, this result disagrees with measurements from local cosmological probes.
 When Planck data is combined with BAO measurements or Type Ia Supernovae data (such as the Pantheon sample), the evidence shifts back towards a flat universe, creating a discordance that some authors argue constitutes a {\it crisis in cosmology}.

-Further studies suggest that the assumption of a flat universe might mask these discrepancies, requiring a curved background to properly evaluate the consistency of datasets \cite{cur}.
+Further studies suggest that the assumption of a flat universe might mask these discrepancies, requiring a curved background to properly evaluate the consistency of datasets \cite{cur, col}.
 Similarly, in \cite{cur2} it was emphasized that, although non-CMB data on their own are compatible with a flat universe, their combination with CMB data can yield conflicting constraints depending on the specific parameterizations of dark energy.
 Recent observational developments have further strengthened the motivation to revisit scenarios with non-vanishing curvature.
 Combined analyzes involving Planck, BAO, SNe, and more recently DESI DR2 have shown mild but persistent deviations from perfect flatness once extensions beyond $\Lambda$CDM are considered, together with renewed tension in the Hubble parameter $H_0$ and the clustering amplitude $S_8$.
 These indications suggest that spatial curvature may play a non-trivial dynamical role, especially in late-time cosmology.
+As emphasized in \cite{rec}, the curvature contribution has to be included to prevent inaccuracies in reconstructing a variable parameter state that characterizes a dynamical dark energy sector.

 Therefore, considering the curvature parameter $k$ as a dynamical quantity instead of fixing it to zero is justified not only on theoretical grounds but also by current observations.
 If the universe possesses a non-trivial topology, the resulting geometric contribution to the Friedmann equations could profoundly reshape our understanding of the cosmic expansion history and its ultimate fate.